Skip to main content

 • “The performance of this game is absolutely phenomenal - following in the footsteps of Thumper, both in audio and visuals.”

-• “The good: performance is insane - no frame dips even with super-sampling to 45 million pixels per frame combining both eyes with the Index and RTX 3090.”
+• “The good: performance is insane - no frame dips even super-sampling to 45 million pixels per frame combining both eyes with the Index and RTX 3090.”

 • “The enjoyment largely depends on how much you appreciate refining your performance within the same framework rather than seeking entirely new gameplay systems.”